mwarning/testmesh/README.md

   - incomplete!

 Notes:
- - node identifiers are mapped to the tunnels IP address
+ - 32Bit node identifiers are mapped to and from IP addresses
  - the hop count metric is used in all examples
  - DSR stands for Dynamic Source Routing
  - AODV stands for Ad-hoc Distance Vector